SeLite/SeLite.github.io/_layouts/default.md

     <meta name="viewport" content="width=device-width, initial-scale=1">
     <meta http-equiv="content-type" content="text/html; charset=utf-8" />
-        {% comment %} For highlighting the current menu & current menu item in Bootstrap menu.
+        {% comment %} For highlighting the current menu & current menu item in Bootstrap menu. page.url ends with .html (whether on GitHub and in Jekyll), so I treat it.
-           Match by prefix, so that this works with Jekyll fix (below), which changes local links to end with '.html'.
-           Use these specific selectors, so that they override bootstrap.min.css.
-           Pages that have titles consisting of multiple names need urlForDropdownHighlight in their Jekyll header. page.url ends with .html on GitHub and in Jekyll, so I treat it.
            The following has to be in three expressions, rather than in one complex expression - otherwise it failed.
          {% endcomment %}
 {% assign pageNameParts = (page.url | split: '/') %}
 {% assign pageNamePartsWithoutSlash = (pageNameParts[1] | split: '.html') %}

 {% assign pageName= pageNamePartsWithoutSlash[0] %}
 {% assign pageTitlePrefix= "SeLite > " %}